Deep Learning Applications — NLP, Speech Recognition & Recommendation Systems

 - Why do recommendation systems use embeddings instead of one-hot encoding for users and items?
 (Answer: With 10M users and 50M items, one-hot vectors are 60M-dimensional — intractable.
 Embeddings map each entity to a dense 64-512 dimensional vector that captures latent characteristics.
 Similar users/items have similar embeddings.
 Also enables learning complex non-linear interactions via MLP layers.)

 - Two-Tower architecture in recommendations: what are the two towers and why is it fast?
 (Answer: Tower 1: User encoder — maps user context to embedding.
 Tower 2: Item encoder — maps item features to embedding.
 Similarity = dot product of both embeddings.
 Speed: item embeddings are pre-computed and indexed (FAISS).
-At query time: only user tower runs online, then fast nearest-neighbour search retrieves top items.
+At query time: only user tower runs online, then fast nearest-neighbor search retrieves top items.
 O(1) per user, not O(n_items).)

 LumiChats is built on all three application domains: NLP (transformer-based text generation), speech (Whisper-powered voice input), and recommendations (surfacing relevant features and responses based on your context).
 Understanding these applications explains the capabilities and limitations of every AI system you use.